IgorOksentyuk/react-pizza/README.md

 - sort pizzas by popularity, price and alphabetically;
 - filter pizzas by a large number of criteria;
 - change parameters such as size and type of dough;
+- move through the pages to choose pizza;
 - add your chosen pizza to the cart;

 ---